 R: I think that when I travel in Asia I discover that the way teachers are looked upon in the East is very different from in the West, where kids really have little respect for their elders.
 There is something endearing about the way we were received, both as foreigners and elder persons but also as teachers in China and also in Sri Lanka.
 We were almost revered.

 R: First, I don’t see my age as a barrier.
 In fact it was seen as a positive thing in the East, where age is revered.
 I met other travellers my age and older, and so I don’t see why I should stop travelling as long as my health allows it.
 I think travel makes you flexible, adaptable, and less prone to worry about things you can’t control.

-TT: What advice do you have for teachers who are dreaming of travel, or travelers dreaming of teaching?
+TT: What advice do you have for retired teachers who want to travel, or older travelers wanting to teach abroad?

 R: Just do it!
 Before I went to China my friends asked me why I was going and I said, “Because I want to.”
 I don’t want to reach 85 or 90 and regret not following my heart.